micahwagner/My_OS/Notes : resources/resources.md

 # resources
 This file contains the main sources I used while developing this operating system.
 That being said, this is around 40% of the total resources I used.
+If you intend on making an operating system, you will have much more sources than the ones listed below.
+This resource page is supposed to be a starting point.

 # prerequisite knowledge
 Below is a list of prerequisite knowledge needed before building a 32-bit x86 operating system